flotiq/flotiq-docs/docs/API/content-type/updating-ctd.md

 can be updated either by sending a properly formatted PUT request to the ``/api/v1/internal/contenttype/{name}`` endpoint or through the Content Modeler tool provided with the platform.

+!!! note
-You need `Read and write API KEY` to perform this action.
+    You will need to use your `Application Read and write API KEY` to perform this action.
+Read more about [API keys and scoped API keys](/API/).

 !!! warning
-    Changes made to the Content Type Definition may lead to problems with programs and pages already using this CTD.
+    Changes made to the Content Type Definition may lead to problems with programs and pages already using this CTD if they break compatibility.
+We suggest to only apply non-breaking changes to existing CTDs.

 ## Updating Content Types via API